lionelmace/ibmcloud-labs/Lab APIC.md

 1. Go to the tab Data Sources.
 Click on db.
 In the connector, replace *In-memory db* by *IBM Cloudant DB*.

+1. We need a database to persist the data.
+To do so, we will create an instance of the service Cloudant DB.
+Go to the Bluemix [Catalog] [bmx_catalog_uk_url], create an instance of the service Cloudant DB.
+Give it a name such as cloudant-db.

-1. Return to the main [Bluemix dashboard](https://new-console.ng.bluemix.net/#overview).
+1. Return to the main [Bluemix dashboard] [bmx_dashboard].

 1. Go to the Cloudant DB you created earlier and search for the Service Credentials.